A-mIn3/Windows_Postex/README.md

  Please note that even if you have the correct admin credentials you might still not have access due to [UAC remote restrictions](https://support.microsoft.com/en-us/help/951016/description-of-user-account-control-and-remote-restrictions-in-windows).

 ## Disclaimer
-Theses tools are made only for educational purposes and can be only used in legitimate penetration tests.
+These tools are made only for educational purposes and can be only used in legitimate penetration tests.
 Author does not take any responsibility for any actions taken by its users.